· Buy & Hold

 But the levels at which buyers or sellers reliably enter the market correlate with volume.
 The result is a fixed price of direction reverse.
 Bitcoin price can even remain within set levels for a specific period and still be OK for swing trading.
 Swing traders also consider many other factors; they rely heavily on technical indicators that reveal oversold and overbought conditions seen on the market.
 These conditions are usually dictated by common sense, and self-explanatory conditions and terms that indicate market sentiment as well as momentum, something that can become unbalanced and needs to be corrected.
 Many of the indicators frequently employed by traders of this nature are Bollinger Bands, RSI and Stochastic Oscillator.

 Once Bitcoin prices reach a level, the traders then bet on a reversal of price.
 This is especially true when indicators are based on a change or direction.
 If the price continues instead of reversing back, it’s clear sign that it’s time to exit.
-Swing Trading is said to be highly effective when it comes to working with CFDs.
 There is a good time frame match that coincides with bigger price moves.
 And if prices continue past a reversal point that is projected, there is typically a minor loss.
 If on the other hand, they operate as predicted, then there is a lot of profit to be made.

 · Trend Trading